cannyworm/Phishing-email-Detection/README.md

 # Email Analysis API Documentation

 ## Overview
-This API is designed for analyzing email content and determining whether it contains elements of social engineering or phishing attacks using a machine learning model
+This API analyzes email content to detect signs of social engineering or phishing attacks using a machine learning model.
+The associated website serves as a demonstration example.

 This project is part of the 241-202 Machine Learning II.